MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 :::image type="content" source="media/enhanced-data-model/power-pages-management.png" alt-text="Power Pages Management app.":::

 You can view a list of the available sites in the Power Pages home page **Active sites** section.
-This list shows sites which are created on the new data model and the existing data model, whether the environment has been enabled for the new data model or not.
+This list shows sites that are created on the new data model and the existing data model, whether the environment has been enabled for the new data model or not.

 # Editing newly created site on new data model

-Site which is created on new data model will have functional parity with classic data model and users can use [Power Pages design studio](use-design-studio.md) or [Power Pages management application](../configure/portal-management-app.md) for customization.
+Site that is created on new data model will have functional parity with classic data model and users can use [Power Pages design studio](use-design-studio.md) or [Power Pages management application](../configure/portal-management-app.md) for customization.

 ## Edit site using the Power Pages design studio